-It is our responsibility to ensure that every student has the best possible education.
-We achieve this by having exceptionally high expectations of teaching staff and students as well as focusing on the importance of always striving to do better.
+Kirk Balk Academy is a thriving and successful academy with over 1200 students on roll and numbers rising significantly each year.
+Despite the Academy’s increasing popularity, our staff maintain a relentless focus to ensure that every student has the best possible education.
+We achieve this by having exceptionally high expectations of our teaching staff and students as well as focusing on the importance of always striving to do better.

-Kirk Balk Academy is committed to a child centred Transition process in which the individual needs of students are identified and supported.
+Kirk Balk Academy is committed to a child centred transition process in which the individual needs of students are identified and supported.
 In order to achieve this we work in close collaboration with our partner primary schools to share information and best practice.

-The Pastoral care offered to students at Kirk Balk is second to none.
-Our team of pastoral specialists combine a child centred and caring ethos with many years of experience supporting young people.
-Each year group has a Learning Manager, a non-teaching member of staff whose role is dedicated to making sure that children are supported.
+The pastoral care offered to students at Kirk Balk is second to none.
+Our team of pastoral specialists combine a child centred and caring ethos with years of experience supporting young people.
+Each year group has a Learning Manager; a non-teaching member of staff whose role is dedicated to making sure that children are supported.
 The pastoral team ensure that students have the best possible transition from Year 6 into Year 7.
 Moving to secondary school is an exciting time in a child’s life but it can also lead to anxieties for both children and parents.
 At Kirk Balk we offer a number of support mechanisms so that students can start Year 7 feeling happy and confident about their future.